-Meet our beautiful Brazilian Tapirs!
+Meet the beautiful Brazilian Tapirs!

-Chiquita was born here at Adelaide zoo on 27 August 2002.
+Chiquita was born here at Adelaide Zoo on 27 August 2002.
 She’s a curious tapir who loves to play and can be a bit boisterous at times!
 She loves to be patted all over by her keepers.

 Brazilian Tapirs are one of five species of tapir, a quirky looking animal most closely related to the horse and rhinoceros.
 Their flexible trunk-like noses, or proboscis, help them eat leaves off low bushes and trees and they can even use it like a snorkel while swimming!